 Our board of directors currently consists of seven directors.
 Pursuant to the terms of a voting agreement that we entered into with our shareholders dated as of August 14, 2015, our shareholders party thereto have agreed to vote their shares to elect the following persons to our board of directors as designated by the following shareholders: (i) RA Capital Healthcare Fund, L.P. has the right to designate one director, and its designee is Dr. Kolchinsky, (ii) Kagoshima Shinsangyo Sousei Investment Limited has the right to designate one director, and its designee is Mr. Tanaka and (iii) the holders of our ordinary shares and our Series B preferred shares have the right to designate three members to our board of directors, and have designated Dr. Verdine, and Messrs.
 Miura and Wada.
 Our shareholders have also agreed to elect the person serving as our chief executive officer, who is currently Dr. Bolno, to our board of directors.
 The voting agreement will be terminated in connection with this offering and there will be no further contractual agreements regarding the election of our directors.
-The authorized number of directors may be changed from time to time by resolution of our board of directors.
-Upon completion of this offering, any additional directorships resulting from an increase in the number of directors may only be filled by the directors then in office unless otherwise required by law or by a resolution passed by our board of directors.
+The authorized number of directors may be changed from time to time by resolution of our board of directors can be filled by resolution of our board of directors then in office unless otherwise required by law or by a resolution passed by our board of directors.
 The term of office for each director will be until his or her successor is elected at our annual general meeting of shareholders or his or her death, resignation or removal, whichever is earliest to occur.
 Singapore law requires that at least one of our directors be resident in Singapore.
 Mr. Miura is our resident Singapore director.